TotodileNTHU/Totodile/README.md

 ## Routes

-- get `api/v1/messages/`: returns a json of all message IDs
+- get `api/v1/postings`: returns a json of all post with [id, uid, content]
-- get `api/v1/messages/[ID].json`: returns a json of all information about a configuration with given ID
+- get `api/v1/postings?uid=[xxx]`: returns a json of all post post by uid
-- get `api/v1/messages/[ID]/content`: returns a text/plain content with a message content for given ID
+- get `api/v1/postings?id=[xxx]`: returns a json of specific post with id
-- post `/api/v1/messages/` : store a message.
-Request body must be a json, which must contain content of message, creator_id of message, id of message is optional

-- get `/api/v1/pokemons/` : returns a json of all pokemon IDs
+- get `api/v1/users`: returns a json of all message IDs
-- get `api/v1/pokemons/[ID].json`: returns a json of all information about a pokemon with given ID
+- get `api/v1/users/[ID]`: returns a json of all information about a user with given ID
-- get `api/v1/pokemons/[ID]/description`: returns a text/plain content with a description of a pokemon for given ID
-- post `/api/v1/pokemons/` : store a pokemon information(name and id).
-Request body must be a json, which must contain name and decription, id of pokemon is optional